moq-wg/moq-transport/draft-ietf-moq-transport.md

-If a subscriber wants to subscribe to Objects both before and after the Latest Object, it can send a SUBSCRIBE for the Latest Object followed by a SUBSCRIBE of type AbsoluteStart.
+If a subscriber wants to subscribe to Objects both before and after the Latest Object, it can send a SUBSCRIBE for the Latest Object followed by a SUBSCRIBE of type AbsoluteStart or AbsoluteRange.
 Depending upon the application, one might want to send both SUBSCRIBEs at the same time or wait for the first to return before sending the second.

 ### SUBSCRIBE Format
 A subscriber issues a SUBSCRIBE to a publisher to request a track.